|Elliott Sound Products||Counterfeit Semiconductors - 4|

 Fake TL072 Opamp (Left), Genuine (Right)

-The 'fake' device is shown on the left, with the 'fake' on the left.
+The 'fake' device is shown on the left, with the 'real' one on the Right.
 It's probable that the poorly marked and misbehaving TL072 is actually a 'factory reject', destined for disposal, but 'rescued' and sold on by an unscrupulous employee perhaps.
-These were purchased on ebay (predictably), and while they may have been only a few cents each, they are obviously just a waste of money.
+These were purchased on eBay (predictably), and while they may have been only a few cents each, they are obviously just a waste of money.
 It might be possible to use them in something, but they will be unpredictable and aren't fit for use.

 Thanks to Daniel G. for the info and photograph.